GONGORA'S ECHOES, WAVES AND MIRRORS

 (3).
 In the Dedication Góngora played with the a, u, o and e.

 (*) Jammes published in 1984 (in Criticón no. 27, University Le Mirail, Toulouse) a handwritten copy of a Góngora manuscript (dated 17th century) obtained by Prof. Antonio Rodriguez-Moñino.
 It contains 779 lines of the first Soledad, in a very early construction.
 Góngora's early texts often contain spelling errors.
 (Here: "frio", "fijo", the comma in line 671).
 The "Trión" is the North Star Polaris, the most stable one of the "Oso Minor", and the outer edge of the handle which leads to the dipper.
-After that Góngora writes "más frío el emisferio" and "tronco maior", a dancing large tree (or bear) mirrored in the moving waves of a river: the unstable part (the dipper) of the "Oso Mayor" or ladle.
-Góngora might have read the studies of Ptolomeo.
-Of course the "Rodríguez Manuscript" is an early version of the first Solitude, and Góngora might have altered the text later on.
-(In the text below he leaves out "gaita".
-"Emisferio" features in order to rhyme with "psalterio" to musically describe the wedding.
-After that the visual part emerges).
-We could translate "mas" as but, and interprete the line as: from a cold hemisphere the star (the handle of the "Oso Minor" (in the shape of a ladle) descends to the warmer ambience of the river (as the dipper of the "Oso Mayor").
+After that Góngora writes "más frío el emisferio" (the cold spotlight of "Trión", not the Moon) and "tronco maior", mirrored in the moving waves ("fanal") of a river.
+Góngora might have read the studies of Ptolomeo, and study the stars while staying overnight in the fields of Spain.

 Books consulted: Alonso, Pellicer, Carreira, Jammes.